Note: This file is about 140K in size so may take a few seconds to load,

 Christ fused or distinct?
 And did the divine nature suffer

 on the Cross?
-Cyril of Alexandria was the hero of the
+Cyril of Alexandria was the hero of the one

 united-nature camp, and this involved especially Mary.